-Pressing alternate directions on every other frame while swimming will cause Link's speed to increase linearly at 3 units of speed per frame. if charged up for long enough, this can allow Link to travel between islands of the great sea without needing the sail or the King of Red Lions.
+Pressing alternate directions on every other frame while swimming will cause Link's speed to increase linearly at 3 units of speed per frame assuming perfect 180 degree turns holding all the way in each direction.
+If charged up for long enough, this can allow Link to travel between islands of the great sea without needing the sail or the King of Red Lions.

 Although the general trend while charging is a major increase in speed over time, Link's speed while charging does not constantly increase.
 Link's swimming animation occurs in a cycle, and which frame he is at in the cycle determines the speed he has.
 As a result, Link's speed will drastically fluctuate depending on which frame in the swimming animation's cycle he is currently in.